Kachhi District: Demographics

-At the time of the 2017 census the district had a population of 309,932, of which 164,291 were males and 145,633 females.
-Rural population was 258,952 (83.55%) while the urban population was 50,980 (16.45%).
-The literacy rate was 32.98% - the male literacy rate was 42.44% while the female literacy rate was 22.31%.
-Islam was the predominant religion with 98.83%, while Hindus are 1.04% of the population.
+Population

+As of the 2023 census, Kachhi district has 50,032 households and a population of 442,674.
+The district has a sex ratio of 111.73 males to 100 females and a literacy rate of 30.20%: 36.47% for males and 23.29% for females.
+165,416 (37.37% of the surveyed population) are under 10 years of age.
+80,452 (18.17%) live in urban areas.

+Religion

+In the 2023 census, Islam was the predominant religion with 97.62%, while Hindus were 1.89% of the population.

+Language

-At the time of the 2017 census, 44.53% of the population spoke Balochi, 22.78% Sindhi, 18.43% Saraiki and 12.51% Brahui as their first language.
+At the time of 2023 census, 58.88% of the population spoke Balochi, 17% Sindhi, 12.29% Saraiki and 10.25% Brahui as their first language.

-For centuries the main tribe of Bolan was Sumalani Baloch, and the chief of Bolan was Sardar Mir Dinnar Khan Kurd Baloch.
-The major Baloch and Jamot tribes of the district are: Sumalani Hanbhi Kurd,Mugheri Kurd, Rind, Siapad, Soomro, Bangulzai, Raisani, Abro, Talpur, Jamali, Babbar, Pahore, Airy,Qazi and Sheikh also main population of tehsil Bhag.
-Jatoi tribe is in large number.

 Education

-According to the Pakistan District Education Rankings 2017, district Kachhi is ranked at number 109 out of the 141 ranked districts in Pakistan on the education score index.
+According to the Pakistan District Education Rankings 2017, district Kachhi is ranked at number 109 out of 141 ranked districts in Pakistan on the education score index.
 This index considers learning, gender parity and retention in the district.

-Literacy rate in 2014–15 of population 10 years and older in the district stood at 43% whereas for females it was only 23%.
+Literacy rate in 2014–15 of population of 10 years and older in the district stood at 43% whereas for females it was only 23%.

 Post primary access is a major issue in the district with 86% schools being at primary level.
-Compare this with high schools which constitute only 6% of government schools in the district.
-This is also reflected in the enrolment figures for 2016–17 with 12,688 students enrolled in class 1 to 5 and only 261 students enrolled in class 9 and 10.
+Whereas with high schools it constitutes only 6% of government schools in the district.
+This is also reflected in the enrolment figures for academic year 2016–17 with 12,688 students enrolled in class 1 to 5 and only 261 students enrolled in class 9 and 10.

-Gender disparity is another issue in the district.
+Gender disparity in education is another issue in the district.
 Only 28% schools in the district are girls’ schools.
-Access to education for girls is a major issue in the district and is also reflected in the low literacy rates for females.
+Access to education for girls is a major issue in the district and is also reflected in the low literacy rates of females.

 Moreover, the schools in the district lack basic facilities.
 According to Alif Ailaan Pakistan District Education Rankings 2017, the district is ranked at number 139 out of the 155 districts of Pakistan for primary school infrastructure.
 At the middle school level, it is ranked at number 129 out of the 155 districts.

 These rankings take into account the basic facilities available in schools including drinking water, working toilet, availability of electricity, existence of a boundary wall and general building condition.
-More than half of the government schools in the district do not have electricity, toilet and a boundary wall.
+More than half of the government schools in the district do not have the provision of electricity, toilet and a boundary wall.
 213 out of 465 schools do not have clean drinking water.

-The main issues for the district is the unavailability of teachers in schools.